 We know you don’t think it could happen.
 You don’t leave your dog unsupervised in the yard.
 You lock the front door.
 The fence is secure, etc. But it DOES happen through no fault of your own.
 We have seen it all!

 Some people get worried, think we will blame them and won’t give back their dogs so they remove the tag.
-Yes, we will!
+Of course we’ll return your dog.
 We are a rescue.
 We find homeless dogs homes, not homes for dogs who already have them!

-Adjustment Period Patience: For any dog, there is an adjustment period.
-You have to be patient, understand and be willing to work through it.
+Adjustment period: For any dog, there is an adjustment period.
+You have to be patient, understanding and be willing to work through it.
 Some dogs acclimate like they have always been part of the family.
 Some push your buttons and your limits! (just like kids)